 - Any ship with a large saucer-like hull larger than the Galaxy-class, and/or older than the Enterprise-D is ineligible for a slipstream drive.

 - New ships require a more streamlined hull to utilize slipstream drive efficiently.

 Okay, with all of that wonderful background on QSD, let’s translate that into Star Trek Adventures.
 Full credit for this homebrew talent goes to one of our Star Trek family, Theyos.
 I was sent this link to his reddit post on this exact subject.

 SHIP TALENT: QUANTUM SLIPSTREAM DRIVE

 REQUIREMENTS: Gamemaster’s discretion only.

 The ship possesses the latest highly advanced and experimental propulsion technology: quantum slipstream drive.
 The ship has quantum slipstream drive in addition to standard warp drive.
-To initiate slipstream, whichever character is operating the Helm must spend Power equal to the ship’s scale, and attempt a Control + Conn Task with a Difficulty equal to the ship’s scale (modified by terrain as normal), assisted by the ship’s Engines + Conn.
+To initiate slipstream, whichever character is operating the Helm must spend Power equal to the ship’s scale, and attempt a Control + Conn Task with a Difficulty equal to the ship’s scale, assisted by the ship’s Engines + Conn.
 One other character may assist with Control + Engineering or Control + Science.
 Finally, the ship must maintain a Power level equal to or above twice the ship’s Scale, otherwise, the slipstream collapses.

 QSD can only be used for a maximum of 60 minutes at a time (about 300 lightyears).
 Following its use, the ship must restore its power reserves and check the hull for micro-fractures.
 Downtime is up to the GM’s discretion.